fforloff/exposecontroller/README.md

 # exposecontroller

-Automatically expose services creating ingress rules, openshift routes or modifying services to use kubernetes nodePort or loadBalancer service types
+Automatically expose services creating ingress rules or modifying services to use kubernetes nodePort or loadBalancer service types

+This is a fork from the dead project https://github.com/jenkins-x/exposecontroller in order to solve many problems

+## Differences with the original project

+- Update everything: the project was based on a very old version of golang and kubernetes, it didn't even have go mod.
+- Give up openshift: the openshift library hasn't been updated for 2 years, so give up it's support
+- Test everything: there was almost no test, and definitely nothing critical was tested.
+Yes, something that is supposed to make public all your services was not tested.
+- Fix various bugs everywhere in the code
+- Fix several severe bugs in `ingress` exposer:
+  - ingresses were not properly updated when already existing, especially TLS configuration was not updated
+  - the `fabric8.io/ingress.annotations` annotation was parsed using split, so spaces would be kept, an extra newline would result in panic, and it was impossible to set a multiline annotation
+  - old ingresses would never be removed when changing the name of the ingress, or when the service is unexposed in run mode

 ## Getting started

 ### Ingress name